awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-create-flow-definition.md

 1. For `HumanLoopConfig`, enter information about the workers and what they should see\.
 For information about each parameter in `HumanLoopConfig`, see [HumanLoopConfig](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateFlowDefinition.html#sagemaker-CreateFlowDefinition-request-HumanLoopActivationConfig)\.

-1. \(Optional\) If you are using a built\-in task type, provide conditions that trigger a human loop in `HumanLoopActivationConﬁg`\.
+1. \(Optional\) If you are using a built\-in task type, provide conditions that initiate a human loop in `HumanLoopActivationConﬁg`\.
 To learn how to create the input required for the `HumanLoopActivationConﬁg` parameter, see [JSON Schema for Human Loop Activation Conditions in Amazon Augmented AI](a2i-human-fallback-conditions-json-schema.md)\.
-If you do not specify conditions here, when you provide a flow definition to the AWS service associated with a built\-in task type \(for example, Amazon Textract or Amazon Rekognition\), that service will send every task to a human worker for review\.
+If you do not specify conditions here, when you provide a flow definition to the AWS service associated with a built\-in task type \(for example, Amazon Textract or Amazon Rekognition\), that service sends every task to a human worker for review\.

    If you are using a custom task type, `HumanLoopActivationConfig` is disabled\.
 To learn how to control when tasks are sent to human workers using a custom task type, see [Use Amazon Augmented AI with Custom Task Types](a2i-task-types-custom.md)\.